 What does this mean if I take water from the lake or use it to water my stock?

-We will advise stakeholders closer to the operation going ahead in Spring 2020 (estimated to likely happen in early September) to discuss what water restrictions will mean for you because you will need to make alternative arrangements to accommodate the following restrictions after the herbicide application.
+We’re advising stakeholders now on what water restrictions will mean for you because you will need to make alternative arrangements to accommodate the following restrictions after the herbicide application.
 We also recommend keeping pets/dogs/stock away from the lakes during restrictions.
 We will be taking periodic water samples to assure you that the herbicide has become undetectable.
 Although 14 days is the water restriction time specified on NRC’s EPA permission, there is a Tolerable Exposure Limit (TEL) set for this herbicide as it degrades and disappears which we will be monitoring for extra assurance to water users.

 |Aquathol K (Endothall) Water Restrictions – period after day of herbicide applications|

 |Swimming||Fishing for eating or feed||Drinking||Watering livestock||Overhead irrigation|

 |24 hours||3 days||14 days or until residual herbicide is below exposure limits||14 days or until residual herbicide is below exposure limits||14 days or until residual herbicide is below exposure limits|

 What else are we doing to help our lakes?

 - Pest fish removal for some lakes